singnet/snet-daemon/README.md

 Defines the ip and the port on which the daemon listens to. format is :`<host>:<port>`.

+* **etcd_password** (mandatory) -
+Daemon of all the services under a given organization / group Id will share the same etcd state, the local configuration file of the daemon will have the user name and password to connect to the etcd client This configuration is to define the password used to connect

+* **etcd_user_name** (mandatory) -
+Daemon of all the services under a given organization / group Id will share the same etcd state, the local configuration file of the daemon will have the user name and password to connect to the etcd client.
+This configuration is to define the user used to connect

 * **ethereum_json_rpc_endpoint** (optional, default: `"http://127.0.0.1:8545"`) -
 endpoint to which daemon sends ethereum JSON-RPC requests; Based on the network selected blockchain_network_selected the end point is auto determined